TimiAlo/https-TimiAlo-bitbucket.org-TimiAlo-project-1/README.md

 # https-TimiAlo-bitbucket.org-TimiAlo-project-1
-This repository is connected to eroku and the URL is: https://timisports.herokuapp.com
+This repository is connected to Heroku and the URL is: https://timisports.herokuapp.com